uudruid74/RestHome/README.md

     Ex2:    command = MACRO suba subb(device=LivingRoom-Heater) subc

 Parameters are parsed as URL params, then POST values, then settings params

+11) New RADIO button support.
+See docs in macros.txt

 **TODO: REWRITE ALL DOCUMENTATION**